numgeom/dockerfiles/fenics-notebook/README.md

 ## Running Jupyter Notebook

-To install Docker for your platform (Windows, macOS, Linux, cloud platforms, etc.), follow the instructions at [docker.com](https://docs.docker.com/engine/getstarted/step_one/).
+To install Docker for your platform (Windows, MacOS, Linux, cloud platforms, etc.), follow the instructions at [docker.com](https://docs.docker.com/engine/getstarted/step_one/).

 Once you have Docker installed, you can start Jupyter Notebook using the following command in the directory where you will store the Notebooks:
 ```